Karola97/Snake/snake_game/README.md

 ## How to play the game:
 ---
 + run the game
-+ tart playing using the arrows keys
++ start playing using the arrows keys

 ---
 ![Snake](./images/Snake_img.jpg)